Deinonychus: Discovery and naming

-Fossilized remains of Deinonychus have been recovered from the Cloverly Formation of Montana and Wyoming, as well as the roughly contemporary Antlers Formation of Oklahoma, in the Western United States.
-The Cloverly formation has been dated to the late Aptian through early Albian ages of the Early Cretaceous, about 115 to 108 Ma.
-Additionally, teeth found in the Arundel Clay Facies (mid-Aptian), of the Potomac Formation on the Atlantic Coastal Plain of Maryland could be assigned to this genus.
+Fossilized remains of Deinonychus have been recovered from the Cloverly Formation of Montana and Wyoming and in the roughly contemporary Antlers Formation of Oklahoma, in North America.
+The Cloverly formation has been dated to the late Aptian through early Albian stages of the early Cretaceous, about 115 to 108 Ma.
+Additionally, teeth found in the Arundel Clay Facies (mid-Aptian), of the Potomac Formation on the Atlantic Coastal Plain of Maryland may be assigned to the genus.

-The first remains of Deinonychus were uncovered in 1931 in southern Montana near the town of Billings.
+The first remains were uncovered in 1931 in southern Montana near the town of Billings.
 The team leader, paleontologist Barnum Brown, was primarily concerned with excavating and preparing the remains of the ornithopod dinosaur Tenontosaurus, but in his field report from the dig site to the American Museum of Natural History, he reported the discovery of a small carnivorous dinosaur close to a Tenontosaurus skeleton, "but encased in lime difficult to prepare."
 He informally called the animal "Daptosaurus agilis" and made preparations for describing it and having the skeleton, specimen AMNH 3015, put on display, but never finished this work.
 Brown brought back from the Cloverly Formation the skeleton of a smaller theropod with seemingly oversized teeth that he informally named "Megadontosaurus".
-John Ostrom, reviewing this material decades later, realized that the teeth came from Deinonychus, but the skeleton came from a completely different animal, which he named Microvenator.
+John Ostrom, reviewing this material decades later, realized that the teeth came from Deinonychus, but the skeleton came from a completely different animal.
+He named this skeleton Microvenator.